Mozer/wav2lip_extension/README.md

 - CPU with 10+ Gb RAM or nvidia GPU with 8+ GB VRAM.
 If you have Radeon GPU please use CPU, it is also fast and is turned on by default.
 - latest Silly Tavern staging branch (https://github.com/SillyTavern/SillyTavern/tree/staging)
 - latest Silly Tavern Extras (https://github.com/SillyTavern/SillyTavern-Extras)
-- ffmpeg is installed and is put into your PATH environment (https://phoenixnap.com/kb/ffmpeg-windows)
+- ffmpeg should be installed and put into your PATH environment (https://phoenixnap.com/kb/ffmpeg-windows)

 ## Notes: